arangodb/docs/3.3/appendix-java-script-modules-crypto.md

 `crypto.checkAndMarkNonce(nonce): void`

-Checks and marks a nonce.
+Checks if the nonce is valid and marks it as used.

 **Arguments**